 The following information and procedures are to provide an effective plan of action in the event of a tornado alert or an actual tornado.
-The Chancellor, Dean of Nursing and Health Sciences or a delegated person shall decide when the plan is to be put into effect.
-The Trinity Alert system will be activated.
+The Chancellor, or a delegated person shall decide when the plan is to be put into effect.
+The Trinity Text Alert System will be activated.